souljadev/lks/chikafaq.md

 It’s big enough, don’t worry about it

-## How to know when to trim for profits vs add to runners?
+## How to know when to trim for profits?

 - experience